 Meet your city on two wheels

 Bike Buddies is a community of people sharing confidence and local knowledge on two wheels.
-We help more people enjoy the benefits of cycling in their city, by matching experienced city cyclists with those less confident or new to the city who are making similar journies.
+By matching experienced city cyclists with those less confident or new to the city, it helps more people enjoy the benefits of cycling in their city.

 As our global population becomes increasingly concentrated in cities, the case for cycling as an efficient, low-cost, healthy, zero-emission and socially cohesive mode of transport has become obvious.
+In London, this is evident in the Mayor’s recent ‘Liveable Neighbourhoods’ programme.
 For cities that share and invest in this vision of active urban mobility, Bike Buddies has the potential to help mobilise people, save money, reduce pollution and congestion, and improve both physical and mental health.